-- students who are self-isolating due to Department of Health advice; - families keeping children home due to increased risk relating to children and family members who are in a higher risk category (e.g. diabetes, compromised immune systems); - students with a reason provided as acceptable other than an absence due to suspension, cultural absence, illness or family holiday. - families keeping their children home due to a perceived risk that they are safer at home than in a school setting due to possible transmission of the virus.
+- students who are self-isolating due to Department of Health advice; - families keeping children home due to perceived and possible increased risk relating to children and family members who are in a higher risk category (e.g. diabetes, compromised immune systems); and - families keeping their children at home due to the perceived risk that they are safer at home, rather than in a school setting due to possible transmission of the virus.